UX Trends vs Timeless Skills: What You Should Really Prioritize

 Pay special attention to the design decisions made at various stages of the project.

-Platforms like LinkedIn, Twitter, and Medium are gold mines for learning from industry leaders.
+Platforms like LinkedIn, X (ex-Twitter), and Medium are gold mines for learning from industry leaders.

-Following their work and musings can give you access to years of experience and nuanced understanding of UX.
+Follow their work and musings to gain access to years of experience and nuanced understanding of UX.

 The more you experiment, the more you learn.